-In July 2020, the University and colleges established a COVID-19 Scholarship Extensions Fund (CSEF), to provide funding extensions for those postgraduate research (PGR) students most affected by the COVID-19 pandemic.
+The University and colleges established the COVID-19 Scholarship Extensions Fund (CSEF) to provide funding extensions for those postgraduate research (PGR) students most affected by the COVID-19 pandemic.

-The fund was created to support PGR students funded by Oxford scholarships, and also studentships co-funded with UK Research and Innovation (UKRI) research councils and the Wellcome Trust.
+The fund provides financial support for PGR students funded by Oxford scholarships, UK Research and Innovation (UKRI) research councils and the Wellcome Trust.
 More details about the eligibility criteria for CSEF support are provided below.

 About the support provided